cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m2_o3_urls/walkthrough.md

 /<version>/<public_id_full_path>.<extension>
 ```

-The plain url for the video you uploaded probably looks like:
+The plain URL for the video you uploaded probably looks like:
 ```
 https://res.cloudinary.com
 /<cloud_name>